PyBlade/pyblade-articles/articles/maintaining-a-websocket-connection/maintaining-a-websocket-connection.md

 Is a dead give away that you've forgotten `await` at the given line in the exception message.

 I'm only covering basic async topics that we need for this article.
-To fully learn and master can be a challenge.
+To fully learn and master async can be a challenge.

-### Takeaway from Async
+>Going full async is hard, the basics is not.

-Going full async is hard, the basics is not.
+{: .prompt-tip }

 ## Websockets